 I put together a humongous list of restaurants and places to eat, more than I could ever dream to eat in my one visit, but I was sure going to try!
 New York City, if anything, is food heaven.
 I mainly concentrated on places that were quick and on the inexpensive side.
 With many fabulously famous restaurants in the city, and no one to enjoy them with, I decided to save those for another visit.
 Plus, I can never bring myself to have a meal by myself in a restaurant.
 Maybe one day I will work up my courage to do it..

 Here is the best of what I ate during my trip in NYC.
 Warning!
 This is a long post full of delicious bites!
 Stomachs, be warned.

-Pizza is a sensitive topic in New York.
-Ask anyone and they will take you to the best slice in the city and everyone will have a different opinion!
-Everyone tells you to you to have a slice of pizza when in New York.
+When you say you’re going to New York, everyone tells you to you to have a slice of true New York pizza.
 When I think of NY style pizza I think of thin crusts, picking it up and folding it over, and lots of cheese oozing off of the slice.
+But once in the city, pizza is a sensitive topic in New York.
+Ask anyone and they will take you to the best slice in the city and each person will have a different opinion.

 Even in the middle of the afternoon, between lunch and dinner, there was a long line to get in.
-They managed to turn tables fairly quickly and only had to wait about 30 minutes.
-We ended up ordering a margarita with pepperoni and sharing.
+They managed to turn tables fairly quickly and we only had to wait 30 minutes.
+We ordered a margarita with pepperoni and shared.

 1 Front St, New York

 The Hot Dog

 Everyone has an image in their head of going to New York and picking up a hot dog or two from a city cart.
 You see it in movies and TV shows all the time.